Five Elements in Ayurveda

 These five elements not only make your body but also the doshas and thus balancing the five elements is the key to balancing your body.
 If even a single element goes out of balance, it creates disharmony leading to ill health. ⠀

 The Five Great elements - Akash (Space), Vayu (Air), Agni (Fire), Ap (Water) and Prithvi (Earth) make up the fabric of the entire universe and our bodies.
 Our physical bodies are an expression of the five elements and as we leave the physical body the five elements dissolute and disperse back into nature. ⠀

-Creating Optimal Space within***⠀ ⠀ Ether or Space is the mother of all elements as it holds all the other elements within it serving as a container.
-Akash or Ether can be understood as the essence of emptiness.⠀Ether or Space can be understood by its characteristics of being invisible and unobstructed. ⠀ ⠀
+Creating Optimal Space within.
+Ether or Space is the mother of all elements as it holds all the other elements within it serving as a container.
+Akash or Ether can be understood as the essence of emptiness.
+Space is the first one of the elements.
+This element is often known as "space" or "emptiness."
+Since ether is empty space, it's known as the element which other fill.
+The ear and the mouth are related to this element.
+All empty spaces in our body are linked with the ether element.
+Ether or Space can be understood by its characteristics of being invisible and unobstructed. ⠀ ⠀

 1. Ayurvedic dietary principles of eating to 2/3rd your stomach capacity and leaving 1/3 space for the activity of digestive juices.⠀